Upgrade your workflows with a Xero barcode inventory system

 Now we’ve got the basic principles of barcodes out of the way.
 We can look at introducing Xero inventory barcodes into your manufacturing process because, as you’re probably already aware, Xero does not come with a barcode scanning feature.

-Many manufacturers who want to get started with a Xero inventory barcode system turn to a Xero inventory add-on to help implement them into their workflow.
+Many manufacturers who want to get started with a Xero barcode inventory system turn to a Xero inventory add-on to help implement them into their workflow.
 But are barcodes necessary for you?
 Well, that depends on how you intend to utilize them throughout your business.
 So, why exactly is it important to implement Xero inventory management with a barcode in your manufacturing?

 Why is it important to use barcodes in your business?